 As a Senior Business Architect at Guidewire, I help customers implement and use our software every day.
-Recently, I’ve been able to see first-hand how our Advanced Product Designer (APD) helps business owners and development teams build better, more complete lines of business.
+Recently, I’ve been able to see first-hand how Advanced Product Designer (APD) helps business owners and development teams build better, more complete lines of business.

 I’d like to share a few examples of what it’s like to use APD to keep business owners and development teams aligned — from the first conceptualization of the line of business all the way through to implementation.

 APD is a business tool that helps design, simulate, and deploy insurance products.
 It enables delivery teams to bring products to market using a dynamic, collaborative methodology that minimizes the initial effort to create a new line of business.

 As a developer, you produce code that needs to meet the expectations of the business to deliver value.

 Whenever I’m working on a new line, it’s important that I keep in mind the balance between the complexity of the work I’m doing and the impact it will have on the project.
 Both high- and low-complexity work can have a big impact, but we need balance between the two.